randrianyaiko/mens-fashion-recommender/README.md

 ## 🚀 Live Demo

-> Coming soon — deploy using [Streamlit Cloud](https://mens-fashion-recommender.streamlit.app/).
+> The app is available here on [Streamlit Cloud](https://mens-fashion-recommender.streamlit.app/).

 ---